alanhoff/node-bolty/readme.md

 [![Dependencies Status](https://david-dm.org/alanhoff/node-bolty.png)](https://david-dm.org/alanhoff/node-bolty)
 [![DevDependencies Status](https://david-dm.org/alanhoff/node-bolty/dev-status.png)](https://davhttps://developers.google.com/protocol-buffers/id-dm.org/alanhoff/node-bolty)

-Bolty is a binary object serializator.
-Heavilly inspired by [Protocol Buffer][0], it was designed to handle binary data and generate a package much smaller than JSON serialized objects, sometimes Bolty can generate a serialized object ~70% smallers then the same object serialized with JSON.
+Bolty is a binary object encoder and decoder.
+Heavilly inspired by [Protocol Buffer][0], it was designed to handle binary data and generate a serialization much smaller than JSON objects.
+Sometimes Bolty can generate a serialized object ~70% smallers then the same object serialized with JSON.

 * [Read the API documentation][1]
 * [See the datatypes that Bolty can handle][2]